 COVID-19 Garda National Vetting Bureau (GNVB) Statistics - (Updated weekly)

-The GNVB continues to prioritise all COVID-19 related/medical vetting applications and are fully up to date with all applications, with a current turn-around time of one (1) working day.
+The GNVB continues to prioritize all of the above COVID-19 Related/Medical Vetting Applications and as of today, we are fully up to date with all Applications received and we continue to deliver a current turn-around time of approx. 1 to 2 Working Days.

 Garda Vetting Statistics (updated monthly)